-Ashle has worked in the non-profit sector both in the US and UK for over 6 years, in addition to her role as research assistant for the University of Oxford and Queen’s University Belfast.
+Ashle has served as EI’s Operations Manager since 2016 and has worked in the non-profit sector both in the US and UK for 10 years, in addition to her past roles as research assistant for the University of Oxford and Queen’s University Belfast.
 She holds an MA in Cognition and Culture and an MA in nonprofit management, with an emphasis on cultural institutions.
-She is a regular contributor to Learning & the Brain.

 In another post, I describe research by Deborah Kelemen showing that even young children could grasp counterintuitive evolutionary concepts—a finding that suggests that evolution should be taught long before high school.
 Kelemen’s…Read More

 The Benefits of Teaching Evolution in Early Childhood